raythomass/daily-planner/README.md

 # daily-planner

-# <Your-Project-Title>

 ## Description

-This application allows the user to set a schedule for their workday by adding in notes and reminders for their daily tasks corresponding to the time they take place.
+This application allows the user to set a schedule for their workday by adding notes and reminders for their daily tasks corresponding to the time they take place.

 ## Installation